Sizing Guide

 2. Wrap a flexible measuring tape around the middle of the shaft to get the circumference.

 3. Record the circumference in millimeters (mm) or inches.
+You want the measurement to be snug without compressing the shaft

 4. Calculate the diameter by dividing the circumference by π (3.14).